electron/electron/docs/tutorial/desktop-environment-integration.md

 <img src="https://cloud.githubusercontent.com/assets/639601/5069610/2aa80758-6e97-11e4-8cfb-c1a414a10774.png" height="353" width="428" >

-To add a file to recent documents, you can use [app.addRecentDocument][addrecentdocument] API:
+To add a file to recent documents, you can use the [app.addRecentDocument][addrecentdocument] API:

 ```javascript